NixOS/nix/doc/manual/source/introduction.md

 ## Nix Packages collection

-We provide a large set of Nix expressions containing hundreds of existing Unix packages, the _Nix Packages collection_ (Nixpkgs).
+We provide a large set of Nix expressions containing more than 140 000 existing Unix packages, the _Nix Packages collection_ (Nixpkgs).

 ## Managing build environments